decentraland/old-documentation/_posts/sdk-reference/2018-01-21-scene-content-guide.md

 > in XML: `position="10 10 10"`
 > in TSX: `position={ { x:10, y: 10, z: 10 } }`

-There are subtle differences between the `text/xml` representation and the TSX representation of a scene.
-Our approach is TSX-first, and the XML representation of the scene is only a compatibility view.
-Because of this, attributes in TSX must be objects, not plain text.
+There are subtle differences between the _text/xml_ representation and the _.tsx_ representation of a scene.
+Our approach is _TSX-first_, and the _XML_ representation of the scene is only a compatibility view.
+Because of this, attributes in _TSX_ must be objects, not plain text.

 ```xml